top of page

 Peter Mace Bush Poet

 Peter is a performance bush poet and writer who has entertained audiences at most of the country’s major festivals and poetry competitions, including The Gympie Muster, Tamworth, Woodford, Port Fairy and The National Folk Festival.
+He may have you laughing one minute and shedding a tear the next, but either way will be sure to entertain.

 Peter's second CD, 'Australian Made', was a finalist at Tamworth’s Bush Laureate Awards, and he has recently published his first book, 'A Poetry Journey'.